A woman’s guide to getting a pay rise

 Prepare, prepare, prepare…

-“You have to go into that meeting the most prepared you can be,” says Louise Campbell.
+“You have to go into that meeting the most prepared you can be,” says Suzanne Feeney.
 “Start by looking back over the past year and thinking about where you have over-achieved.
 Look at your job description and think about when you have performed over and above that.
 Ask: what projects have you been involved in that have been real successes?
 List the impact you’ve had – on your team, the business and the bottom line.”

 This exercise is a good way of reminding yourself why you are worth a rise, but it has other benefits too.
-“Quite often your manager may simply not be aware of – or may not recall – all the things that you’ve achieved, and how you’ve contributed,” says Louise.
+“Quite often your manager may simply not be aware of – or may not recall – all the things that you’ve achieved, and how you’ve contributed,” says Suzanne.
 “So think back to positive feedback from appraisals, testimonials from co-workers, and positive feedback from clients or other parts of the business.”

 Pick your battles